bernieplug/eepelican/content/blog/registering-mws.md

 1. Navigate to the your Efficient Era dashboard and locate the settings gear icon in the top right corner to access the **Account Settings**.
 Scroll down to the **Seller Central Integration** sub-section and expand it.

-2. You will be able to located 2 unique emails (one for .com and one for the .co.uk marketplace.)
+2. You will be able to locate 2 unique emails (one for .com and one for the .co.uk marketplace.)
 These end in **@services-mail.efficientera.com**.
 Copy the email address as appropriate.
 ![Settings](/images/blog/2015/08/SettingsPanel2.png)

 3. Log in to your Amazon Seller Central account.